A-2-4-8-5-10-9-7-3-6-1/ryukit/README.md

 ## Docker Support

 This repository includes a `Dockerfile` and `docker-compose.yml` to define a preconfigured development environment.
 To build and run it:

 ```bash
 docker-compose up --build
 ```

-## Contributing

-If you'd like to contribute, fork the repository, make your changes, and submit a pull request.
-Be sure to follow the coding standards and run tests before submitting.